cbevins/fire-behavior-simulator/docs/09_ModuleLinkages.md

 })
 ```

 But consider the use case where we simply want to examine tree mortality rate over a range of scorch heights.
 We want to just enter the desired scorch height values directly rather than try to generate them from a myrad of surface fire module inputs.
 That is, we just want to enter the bare minimum 5 inputs.
-Tod do so, we *unlink* the Tree Mortality module from the rest of the DAG:
+To do so, we *unlink* the Tree Mortality module from the rest of the DAG:

 ```js
 test('2: Tree Mortality Rate required inputs when unlinked', () => {